keeran97/connectivity-graph/README.md

 3. A SciCrunch key will need to be set in order to access SCKAN.
 For more information on obtaining a SciCrunch API Key follow these [instructions](https://docs.sparc.science/docs/accessing-scicrunch-vocabulary-services#getting-an-api-key-to-access-scicrunch).

-*Note that the process of setting a variable will differ depending on what interpreter is being used.
+**NOTE**: *The process of setting a variable will differ depending on what interpreter is being used.
 In a Windows Command Prompt, the SciCrunch Key can be set as below.*
 ```
 set SCICRUNCH_API_KEY= *A valid SciCrunch API KEY*
 ```